Xmetalfanx/linuxSetup/documentation/ISSUES.md

 #### On some distros results in gtk4 related issues

+- [ October 2025: this may no longer be an issue]

-On some distros I have seen errors but it works without issues on others.
+- On some distros I have seen errors but it works without issues on others.
 One that comes to mind is OpenSUSE Leap 15.5 which is End of Life, December 2024.
 I have not figured out how to get this appimage working without gtk4 issues, though a fresh install of OpenSUSE Leap 15.6, the AppImage "works out of the box"

 #### MXLinux Default theme